Potentiak/JustADogIdentificationService/README.md

 ### Network architecture(s)

-I have decided to use Densenet121[[1]](https://keras.io/api/applications/densenet/)[[2]](https://arxiv.org/abs/1608.06993) pretrained model on imagenet dataset as part of the final model which is used in the android APP.
+I have decided to use Densenet201[[1]](https://keras.io/api/applications/densenet/)[[2]](https://arxiv.org/abs/1608.06993) pretrained model on imagenet dataset as part of the final model which is used in the android APP.
 After densenet comes a densely connected layer of 4096 neurons with 50% dropout, at the end there is 120 softmax layer corresponding to every breed of the dataset

 ### Training summary
 ![training with transfer learning](https://github.com/Potentiak/JustADogIdentificationService/blob/main/figures/w_transfer_learning.png)

-As we can see by the examples above the transfer learning model is able to achieve way more accurate results as it is more complex model while using relatively similar computation time as the classical CNN model.
+As we can see by the examples above the transfer learning model was able to achieve about 80% accuracy after only 5 epochs and after them accuracy on the validation dataset did not increase substantially.

 ### TFLite model summary